Skip to content

 use GuzzleHttp\Middleware;

-// Create handler with retry middleware
+// Create custom Guzzle client with retry middleware

 $handlerStack = HandlerStack::create();